7th Grade Language Arts

 Class Description and Objectives: During the school year we will be working diligently in Language Arts to cover a wide array of standards.
 A copy of these standards can be accessed on our district website.
 The areas we will cover will range from reading and analyzing the elements of literature, expository texts, poetry, vocabulary, functional texts, and persuasive writings.
 We will also incorporate writing into much of what we do in class on a daily basis.
 We will be composing essays, narratives, letters, and poetry.

 Curriculum: We will use the Collections (Grade 7) Houghton Mifflin Harcourt textbook.
 The textbook may be accessed at my.hrw.com or through Canvas.
 We will also use a site called No Red Ink to offer individualization in writing and grammar.

 Supplies: Students will need their school planner (provided by DSMS), an ample supply of pencils, eraser, pens, highlighters, and a composition book or a spiral notebook (to be kept in the classroom).

 Donations of facial tissue, hand sanitizer, and Clorox wipes are always greatly appreciated.

 **Arizona law requires that public schools provide supplies required for academic success.
 This list represents optional, supplementary items which you may supply, at your discretion.

-Classroom Expectations: Student should be on time, prepared for class, and respectful to all others in the classroom.
+Classroom Expectations: Students should be on time, prepared for class, and respectful to all others in the classroom.
 Students should ask appropriate questions when they arise and listen when others are speaking.
 The use of cell phones and personal music devices is prohibited in the classroom unless special permission is given.
 Failure to follow any of these expectations will result in discipline ranging from verbal warnings, detentions, up to referrals to the office.
 All students have the right to learn and no student will impede that right.

 Please contact me anytime.
 Phone calls go directly to voicemail any time of the day.
 I will return your calls/email within 24 hours.
 I look forward to a successful year.